HNGi7-Team-Falcon/fundmylaptop-frontend/README.md

 # local development
 To start development install dependencies with `yarn install` and use `yarn start:dev` to start a local server with hot reload enabled.
 For production build run `yarn start`

-HTML files are served from public/pages folder and build are lcated at dist directory.
+Contents are served from `public/pages` folder, this is where to compile the submitted sections of html files into. and builds are lcated at `dist` directory, this is where to point the webroot to when hosting.

+Add routes at `router/routes.js`

 originally Composed by @tominsinlalude edited by @seunbayo